The History of the Fralinger String Band

 In 1974, the band was purchased from John Fralinger, Jr. and reorganized as the Fralinger String Band, Inc. The organization continues to operate today as a non-profit corporation run entirely by volunteer membership.
 The clubhouse, located at Third and Mifflin Streets in South Philadelphia, is just a few hundred feet from the original Fralinger Pharmacy where it all started in 1914.

 The Fralinger String Band continues the tradition of excellence carved out by Dr. Fralinger almost a century ago.
-In 2008, the band made history by winning its sixth consecutive first prize in the Mummers Parade.
-Ironically, in winning its sixth straight, Fralinger broke the 75 year-old record of four straight first prizes set in 1932 by none other than the Joseph A. Ferko String Band.
-In the last 40 years, Fralinger has finished in first, second or third place 30 times, with a total of 13 first prizes – a record unmatched in modern times.
+In 2010, the band made history by winning its eighth consecutive first prize in the Mummers Parade.
+Ironically, in winning its eighth straight, Fralinger broke the 75 year-old record of four straight first prizes set in 1932 by none other than the Joseph A. Ferko String Band.
+In the last 25 years, Fralinger has finished in first, second or third place 18 times, with a total of 9 first prizes – a record unmatched in modern times.

 The Fralinger String Band has been a trailblazer within the String Band division, with many “firsts” to its credit.
 The band was one of the first to introduce the saxophone, now the predominant instrument among String Bands, and was the first to use vocalized harmony in its musical performances.
 Fralinger was also the first String Band to emulate brass instrument sounds with reed instruments (1971), the first String Band to feature the “Big Band” sound (1972) and the first String Band to explore the Dixieland Jazz music genre (1973).
 Of local distinction, Fralinger was the first String Band to receive the Philadelphia Mayor’s Achievement Award (1973) and the first to appear in a major Hollywood film (“Blowout”, featuring John Travolta in 1981).

-Fralinger’s Musical Director Emeritus, Herb Smith, now in his 60’s, still parades in costume with the band.
+Fralinger’s Musical Director Emeritus, Herb Smith, now in his 70’s, still participates in band activities.
 He has been a member of the band since 1959, and the musical director from 1965 until retiring from that post in 2003.
-Presentation Director, Mike Rayer, has been the choreographer and developer for Fralinger’s New Year’s Day productions since 1975, and a member since 1965.
-Both are Mummers Hall of Fame recipients and are key contributors to Fralinger’s consistency for excellence and success.
+Presentation Director Emeritus, Mike Rayer, had been the choreographer and developer for Fralinger’s New Year’s Day productions from 1975 to 2009, and a member since 1965.
+Both are Mummers Hall of Fame recipients and were key contributors to Fralinger’s consistency for excellence and success.
 In 2003, Herb was succeeded by John Wernega, who continues today as the band’s musical arranger.
 John received Mummers Hall of Fame honors in 2012, in recognition of his nine first prize-winning musical scores.

 Throughout the years, the band has traveled all across the United States and the world, as a goodwill ambassador for Philadelphia and for the mummers, performing in parades, corporate and civic events and concerts.
 Some highlights include the International Chinese New Year Parade in Hong Kong (2007), a march down Main Street USA in the “SpectoMagic” Parade in Disney World (2007), a trip to Ireland to perform in 2002, the 2003 Pennsylvania Governor (Ed Rendell) Inauguration Parade, several Miss America Pageant Parades, Milwaukee Circus Parade, West Virginia Strawberry Festivals, Bristol Rhode Island’s Fourth of JulyCelebration, Virginia Apple Blossom and Macy’s Thanksgiving Day Parades, Holyoke, Massachusetts’ Saint Patrick Day parade and a concert at the Congressional Building in Washington, D.C.
 In 1973, Mayor Moon Landrieu and the City of New Orleans invited Fralinger to the Mardi Gras, and the band was honored with top prize as the best musical organization.
 The band returned to perform in New Orleans for Mardi Gras again in 2012.
 In 1997, Fralinger traveled to Hawaii where the band performed in concert and had the honor to play at the Pearl Harbor Memorial.

 Since 1914, it has been a pleasure for many generations of Fralinger members to perform and delight audiences of all ages.
 We hope this tradition of Philadelphia Mummery and Fralinger entertainment excellence continues well into the 21st century.